gauravkapoor27/Dynamic-Time-Series-App/README.md

 - Ability to change the update speed of the time-series.
 This is inherently done by changing the setInterval rate in React.
 - The chart itself is built using the lightweight charts library in JavaScript, and it comes with its own interactions.

-The gifs below illustrate these functionalities.
+The gifs below illustrate these functionalities or try them yourself!
+Note: Unfortunately, the gifs don't show the dropdown menu for some reason.

 ## Speed Control
 ![speed](https://user-images.githubusercontent.com/96806035/211164824-bfc4c04d-85fd-4746-96a6-5815cedff57a.gif)